SC-Networks/evalanche-soap-api-connector/docs/milestone.md

 ): ResourceInformation
 ```

-Moves a milestone to a folder
+Move a milestone to a folder

 ```